 Spanish-version TAKS results were similar in that the passing rates of students who were later retained were significantly lower than the passing rates of students who were subsequently promoted.
 Likewise, the passing rates of retained students showed gains in the second year.
-In a few instances, the passing rates of students who had been retained were higher than the passing rates of students who had been promoted.
-Specifically, the second-year passing rates of retained students in Grade 3 reading and Grades 3 and 4 mathematics exceeded the passing rates of their previously promoted counterparts.
+In a few instances, the passing rates of students who had been retained were higher than the passing rates of students who had been retained were higher than the passing rates of students who had been retained students of retained students in Grade 3 reading and Grades 3 and 4 mathematics exceeded the passing rates of their previously promoted counterparts.